-The lower part of the window identifies the unit by its given name, IP address and URI.
+The lower part of the window identifies the unit by its given name, IP address and each channel URIs.
 By clicking on the IP address link, an Internet browser will pop up showing Phoenix Mercury Web management window allowing, among other things, to update firmware and obtain real-time IP traffic statistics when the channel/s is/are connected.

-We can find "CALL" and "ON AIR" buttons/indicators at the right, as well as the "SYNC" indicator and audio presence indicators for both directions: transmission ("Tx") and reception ("Rx").
+For both channels, CH1 and CH2, we can find "CALL" and "ON AIR" buttons/indicators at the right, as well as the "SYNC" indicator and audio presence indicators for both directions: transmission ("Tx") and reception ("Rx").